What My Parents Named Me: Jai Vyas

 Where I Would Like To Live: Places that I can’t afford yet

-What am I Studying: Nothing currently (although I am a Psychology Graduate and am preparing for business school – however, to what extent I studied even during graduation is up for debate)
+What am I Studying: Nothing currently (although I am a Psychology Graduate – however, to what extent I studied even during graduation is up for debate)

 What Am I Up To Apart from Not Studying: I run a growing business (called Bridge of Tales), I freelance, I watch TV shows, I crack amazing puns and jokes that are ahead of their time, I cook amazing omelettes, and I edit videos and wait for Marvel to hire me

 Would This Turn Into a Sort of Weird Matrimonial Profile if I Continued With This Any Longer: Perhaps